 I extend my heartfelt condolences to the victims, and families of the victims, of this year’s typhoon-induced flooding, as well as other natural disasters.
 I pray for your safety and the swift recovery of the affected areas.

-Sushiro Group’s origins lie in the Taisushi restaurant that opened in Abeno Ward, Osaka City.
-We were established in our current form as conveyor belt sushi restaurant "Sushiro" in 1984, out of a desire to make it easy for as many people as possible to enjoy tasty sushi.
-This aspiration has been passed down since the time of our foundation to the entire Sushiro Group through our slogan “Tasty Sushi for All, Tasty Sushi for the Heart".
+Sushiro Group’s origins lie in the Tai Sushi restaurant that opened in Abeno Ward, Osaka City.
+We first established our current format, the Kaiten(conveyor belt) sushi store “Sushiro,” in 1984, out of a desire to make it easy for as many people as possible to enjoy tasty sushi.
+This aspiration has been passed down since the time of our foundation to the entire Sushiro Group through our slogan “Tasty Sushi for All, Tasty Sushi for the Heart.”
 This mission has remained unchanged for Sushiro, and we believe it will remain unchanged in the future.

 Sushiro Global Holdings Ltd.